 Sometimes the best way to support our ability to nourish our bodies is to provide a bit of structure and predictability.
 This doesn’t mean turning over all the control to a diet or meal plan, but it can mean taking a bit of time to prepare for the week ahead and think about times where it might be harder to find a nourishing option.
 Some people might find it helpful to map out a week of meals and snacks to help facilitate grocery shopping and have a plan for cooking in place.
 Others might like to do all the cooking in batches to ensure food is available throughout the week when hunger strikes.
 This is something we explore in our Flexible Meal Planning Course - hint hint!

 It’s important to have some flexibility and forgiveness here.
 It’s OK if the week doesn’t go according to plan or if you find yourself craving something else than what you prepared ahead of time.
 Having some convenient options, like frozen pizza, canned soup, pasta sauce, and dry pasta, frozen meals or take-out menus available for when the day gets away from you are all perfectly helpful options that ensure you are able to still nourish your body when life is busy.

 As always, when navigating through new principles of Intuitive Eating - give yourself grace.
 Intuitive Eating is not about doing it “right” but instead learning all your body can do for you.
-As you are moving through your relationship with food, check back in with us either here on the blog, through Facebook or Instagram, or by email to let us know how you're doing.
-We're here for you, always.
+As you are moving through your relationship with food, give us a call!
+Or pop on over to our Jumpstart to Intuitive Eating Course to see how we can best support you.